 We see that the shot of Dick with the Calumet and S&W canisters behind him was impossible for the Calumet powder is on a lower level than viewed in the close-up shot.

 Now, as to the Calumet baking powder.
 Yes, the Calumet is the peace pipe and links in with the smoking theme and the American Indian theme.
 But we have another possible layer of meaning here that refers back to "The Awakening of Jacob" played over Danny's first shining in the mirror on the day of the Interview.
 We don't see the full word for Calumet here.
 Instead we see CALUME.
 The Hebrew word for Jacob's ladder is cullam.
-It may seem a far-fetched association but as the ladder idea is found in Danny's first shining (he was on a step stool) and in his second shining in the game room (he was on a step stool) with this third shining of his I'm going to consider we may have the ladder expressed not physically but in the Calumet as cullam.
-Not married to the idea, could be only coincidental, but think it merits being considered.
+It may seem a far-fetched association but as the ladder idea is found in Danny's first shining (he was on a step stool) and in his second shining in the game room (he was on a step stool), then with this third shining of his I'm going to consider we may have the ladder expressed not physically but in the Calumet as cullam.
+Not married to the idea, I just wanted to make note of it.

 Dick continues on listing foods.

 DICK: Now we've got dried peaches, dried apricots, dried raisins, and dried prunes.